Skip to content

 If you create a file directly in your ENGR home folder with the name .vimrc (yes, its name must be exactly this, starting with a period), then you can specify a list of vim commands in this file—one per line—that will execute whenever you startup vim.
 Note that all files starting with a period are considered to be “hidden files”, which means that they won’t show up when you run ls unless you supply the -a flag, like so: ls -a

-When listing commands in the .vimrc file, they should not start with a colon, despite that you’d usually prefix commands with a colon in order to run them within vim.
+When listing commands in the .vimrc file, they should not start with a colon, although you’d usually prefix commands with a colon in order to run them within vim.

 Here’s a simple .vimrc file: